-Click the Update Views button after making any changes or updates to deformity parameters to refresh the display accordingly.
+Click the button after making any changes or updates to deformity parameters in TL-HEX to refresh the display accordingly.

-Software will remind you that the images may not be updated and may not represents the entered parameters when you update/change the form by displaying an orange notification under the button.
+Software will remind you that the images may not be updated and may not represents the entered parameters when you update/change the form by displaying an orange notification under the is enabled and allows to save when changes have been done to the form.
+It is disabled changes on the TL-HEX form have been saved and it is disabled when This to be sure that TL-HEX and HEX-ray are working on the same set of saved data.